Fano threefolds in positive characteristic IV: Introduction

 The classification list is almost identical to that of characteristic zero \cite{MM81}, \cite{MM03}, \cite[Chapter 12]{IP99}.
 We here point out the following differences.

-\begin{enumerate} {(\roman{enumi})} \item In characteristic zero, there exists no Fano threefold $X$ such that $\rho(X)=r_X=1$ and $g =11$, where $g$ is defined by $(-K_X)^3 =2g-2$.
-The author does not know whether or not there exists such a Fano threefold in positive characteristic. \item Given a Fano threefold $X$ and a double cover $f: X \to Y$, the classification tables in characteristic zero give the branched divisor \cite{MM81}.
+\begin{enumerate} {(\roman{enumi})} \item Given a Fano threefold $X$ and a double cover $f: X \to Y$, the classification tables in characteristic zero give the branched divisor \cite{MM81}.
 The branched divisor behaves differently in characteristic two, whilst the description of the invertible sheaf $\mathcal L := (f_*\MO_X/\MO_Y)^{-1}$ is of characteristic free.
-Thus our tables include what is $\mathcal L$ instead of the branched divisor. \item Let $X$ be a Fano threefold and let $f: X \to S$ be a conic bundle.
+Thus, instead of the branched divisor, our classification tables (Section \ref{s-table}) include what $\mathcal L$ is. \item Let $X$ be a Fano threefold and let $f: X \to S$ be a conic bundle.
 There are the following two phenomena which occur only in characteristic two. \begin{enumerate} \item $f$ might be a wild conic bundle, i.e., no fibre of $f$ is smooth.
-Such a phenomenon happens only when $X$ is of No. 2-24 or 3-10 (Theorem \ref{t-wild-cb}). \item Even if $f$ is generically smooth, the discriminant divisor $\Delta_f$ might be non-reduced.
+Such a phenomenon happens only when $X$ is of No.\ 2-24 or 3-10 (Theorem \ref{t-wild-cb}). \item Even if $f$ is generically smooth, the discriminant divisor $\Delta_f$ might be non-reduced.
 In the end, this phenomenon has hardly affected the proof of our classification result. \end{enumerate} \end{enumerate}